chinarjoshi/covid19-date-selector/README.md

 I learned the fundamentals of data science through cleaning and filtering data and how to make useful visualizations by taking advantage of python's many data science libraries.
 I also learned how to use a new web application framework with Dash.

 ## What's next for COVID-19 Date Selector
-In the future I will implement different types of visualization of the data to provide a more complete picture of the situation.

 ### Built With